-(Part 2 of 27 in ~ Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 2 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 On September 4th, Vincent Thibault’s latest book, Parkour & Art du Déplacement: Lessons in Practical Wisdom came out on Kindle.
 (A print version is eminent.)